Logic2020/logical-book-store/README.md

 ## Domain Model

 Application aims to help in selling `Books`.
-Each `Book` has an id that is globally unique and comes from an external system (for example, bar code).
+Each `Book` type has an id that is globally unique and comes from an external third-party system.

-Class `InventoryItem` tracks how many books the system has for each `bookId`.
+Class `InventoryItem` tracks the number of book copies the system has for each book (by `bookId`).

-The system allows to place an `Order` for an existing `Book`, if we have enough of that book in inventory.
+The system allows to place an `Order` for an existing `Book`, if we have enough of that book in the inventory.

 ![img.png](domain.png)

-There is a controller, a service and in a trivial in-memory database implementation for each core domain object: managing product catalog, managing inventory, and placing orders.
+There is a controller, a service and in a trivial in-memory database implementation for each core domain object (`Book`, `InventoryItem` and `Order`).
+Those allow you to manage product catalog, replenish inventory, and place orders.

 ![img.png](class.png)